Computers are social actors: History and context

 According to CASA, the above attributes trigger scripts for human-human interaction, which leads an individual to ignore cues revealing the asocial nature of a computer.
 Although individuals using computers exhibit a mindless social response to the computer, individuals who are sensitive to the situation can observe the inappropriateness of the cued social behaviors.
 CASA has been extended to include robots and AI.
-However, recently, there have been challenges to the CASA paradigm.
-To account for the advances in technology, MASA has been forwarded as a significant extension of CASA.

 Attributes

 Cued social behaviors observed in research settings include some of the following: